AngusKenny/BO-TPOT/README.md

 #### `optimize` operation:

 `TPOT-BO-AUTO` operates very similarly to `TPOT-BO-ALT`, except that it removes the arbitrary nature of specifiying a number of iterations to divide the total budget into, instead deciding on a generation-by-generation basis, what method should be used.
-If TPOT is used then the entire population is evolved for a single generations, if BO is used, then `pop_size` evaluations are performed on the best pipeline and pipelines with matching structures to it.
+If TPOT is used then the entire population is evolved for a single generation, if BO is used, then `pop_size` evaluations are performed on the best pipeline and pipelines with matching structures to it.

 If the `out_path` parameter is set, the evaluated pipelines are written to: